Cuis-Smalltalk/Learning-Cuis/PackageRef.md

 requires: { }
 ````
 ## Of Interest
+- Extensive line comments explaining reason for the code

+- How to use PluggableListMorph

 - Multiple views on a single model

 - Model is independent of the views